cincospenguinos/We-reGoingHomePrototype/README.md

 * The canvas element is 800x600
 * We need to think about what the purpose of each of the rooms is, how they should connect, and how they should interact with each other.
 The puzzles themselves provide a decent amount of things to play with, but we should also explore in our prototype how each of the rooms can be modified by interaction with other rooms
 * [This](https://medium.com/@jerra.haynes/a-real-persons-guide-to-phaser-3-or-how-i-learned-to-stop-worrying-and-love-the-gun-part-1-9cc6361f377c) article is very insightful and will help you understand the various pieces of Phaser 3.
+	* Turns out there's a game state store manager in Phaser 3.
+This article mentions it.
+Later down the road you should look into using it.
+* [This](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-1-958fc7e6bbd6) article goes over how to do tilemaps.
+Holy shit it's so helpful.

 ### Design Notes